treasure-data/td-cordova-sdk/docs/api.md

 ## disableAppUpdatedEvent
 `disableAppUpdatedEvent()` <br /><br />
 **Description:** <br />
-Disable automatic tracking of event when app is updated
+Disable automatic tracking of the event when app is updated.

 * * *